Prof. John Remedios

 BA Hons Physics (Oxford, 1985) , PhD (Oxford, 1991)

-Professor John Remedios is the Head of the Earth Observation Science group at The University of Leicester and the Director of the National Centre for Earth Observation (from the 1st October 2014).
-He received his D.Phil. from Oxford University in 1991 for studies of infrared laboratory spectroscopy and remote sounding of the atmosphere.
-He has particular experience in satellite data for atmospheric composition and surface temperatures, infrared radiative transfer, mission concepts and inversion techniques such as optimal estimation.
+I received my D.Phil. from Oxford University in 1991 for studies of infrared laboratory spectroscopy and remote sounding of the atmosphere.
+I have particular experience in satellite data for atmospheric composition and surface temperatures, infrared radiative transfer, mission concepts and inversion techniques such as optimal estimation.

-Professor Remedios plays major roles to several satellite missions including Science Manager and Leader of the Principal Investigator team for the ATSRs as well as participating in the ATSR Quality Working Group.
-He is also a member of the MIPAS Quality Working Group and is a member of the GERB International Science Team.
-Other missions that Professor Remedios and his team work on include instruments on Metop such as IASI and AVHRR.
+I am also a member of the MIPAS Quality Working Group and am a member of the GERB International Science Team.
+Other missions that I lead with my team work on include instruments on Metop such as IASI and AVHRR.

-Professor Remedios is a former member of the European Space Agency Earth Sciences Advisory Committee and Future Technology Panels.
-He has worked with the Centre for Earth Observation Instrumentation (CEOI), including challenge reports for the UK, the multi-University CEOI training programme, and also CEOI projects.
+I am a former member of the European Space Agency Earth Sciences Advisory Committee and Future Technology Panels.
+I have worked with the Centre for Earth Observation Instrumentation (CEOI), including challenge reports for the UK, the multi-University CEOI training programme, and also CEOI projects.

 Entrepreneurship and Impact Positions